lee-zhg/create-k8s-cluster/README.md

 ### Get Started
-_Here we have two options for exploring data, transforming data, training a model, hosting the model and an API web service, and consuming the API. **Part 1A** uses the Automatic Model Building tool in Watson Studio, and allows you to quickly train a supervised Machine Learning model, and evaluate its accuracy without having to write any code, this is an excellent way to prototype.  **Part 1B** does the same as Part1A, you explore data, transform data, train and evaluate a Machine Learning model, and host the model as an API web service before consuming the service all using Python in a Jupyter Notebook. **Choose One**_
+_Here we have two options for exploring data, transforming data, training a model, hosting the model as an API web service, and consuming the API. **Part 1A** uses the Automatic Model Building tool in Watson Studio, and allows you to quickly train a supervised Machine Learning model, and evaluate its accuracy without having to write any code, this is an excellent way to prototype.  **Part 1B** does the same as Part1A, you explore data, transform data, train and evaluate a Machine Learning model, and host the model as an API web service before consuming the service, all using Python in a Jupyter Notebook.

+**Choose One**_

 ### [Part 1A - Automatic Model Builder](https://github.com/justinmccoy/predictive-model-on-watson-ml)
 ### [Part 1B - Jupyter Notebooks](https://developer.ibm.com/patterns/create-and-deploy-a-scoring-model-to-predict-heartrate-failure/)